 The MLE initialization code is executed on the ILP when the SINIT AC module executes the GETSEC[EXITAC] instruction-the MLE initialization code is the first MLE code to run after GETSEC[SENTER] and within the measured environment.
 The SINIT AC module obtains the MLE initialization code entry point from the EntryPoint field in the MLE Header data structure whose address is specified in the OsSinitData entry in the Intel TXT Heap.
 The MLE initialization code is responsible for setting up the protections necessary to safely launch any additional environments or software.
-The initialization includes Intel TXT hardware initialization, waking and initializing the RLPs, MLE software initialization and initialization.
+The initialization includes Intel TXT hardware initialization, waking and initializing the RLPs, MLE software initialization and initialization of the STM (if one is being used).
+Section 2.3 describes the details of MLE initialization.